MORGIN.AI

 The observed pattern points to a changed internal social policy.

+The simplest reading is that the adapter moved the model's internal social policy, not just its surface.
 The model writes more like Epstein and reasons more like a manipulator.

 Extra reading.